-With the integration, you can easily and quickly share data between the two applications to:
+With the integration between Sage Intacct Budgeting and Planning (SIBP) and Sage Intacct, you can easily and quickly share data between the two applications to:

-Build a new budget in Budgeting and Planning based on your Sage Intacct data.
+Build a new budget in SIBP based on your Sage Intacct data.

-Import actuals from Sage Intacct to Budgeting and Planning, to create your budget versus actuals comparison and forecasts.
+Import actuals from Sage Intacct to SIBP to create your budget versus actuals comparison and forecasts.

-Export a budget from Budgeting and Planning to Sage Intacct, to create reports and use in spend management.
+Export a budget from SIBP to Sage Intacct to create reports and use in Spend Management.

 Looking for details on how to use the integration?
 Go to Create a budget using my Sage Intacct data or watch the video Introduction to Sage Intacct Budgeting and Planning.

 All integration processes are initiated from SIBP.
 The integration is built based on the Intacct API and is bi-directional, which means you can send data from Intacct to SIBP, and vice versa.
 Given that the two applications aren't automatically synced, you must run the integration to exchange data.

 💡 You can use your SIBP user to connect to different Intacct companies.